 Chinses Dragon in Ancient Architectures

 The dragon decoration used on the roof of Chinese architecture can be dated back to Han Dynasty (202 BC–220 AD).
 It is generally related to imperial power and royalty.
-In feudal China, the royal hierarchy is strictly following the principle, dragon pattern only used on the imperial palace and imperial mausoleum.
+In feudal China, the royal hierarchy strictly followed the principle of, the dragon pattern only used in the imperial palace and imperial mausoleum.